Sugaring at Everett Springs Farm:

 The 2016 sugaring season was beyond our highest expectations.
 Sap ran steadily for four-plus weeks occasionally halting when day temperatures stayed below freezing.
 The sugar content of the sap tested just above 2% and our generous maple trees yielded well over a gallon of sap each day.

 The new evaporator was a big investment and because it was our first season with it, we boiled with the utmost caution, running the flue pans a little deeper than optimal and slowing the process often to clean the "sugar sand" from the syrup pans.
 Last thing we wanted to do was to make a costly mistake with the our new equipment.

 As the spring progressed, maple trees required different minerals and nutrients from the woods soil.
 When their buds began to swell, the makeup of the sap shifts from primarily sugars to the trees' nutrient needs.
 "Buddy" syrup has an off taste and is fit only for Grade C (Commercial) syrup from which flavorings and candies are made.

-Now, we have been sugaring for 3 solid seasons and feel like we are still learning and honing in tricks of the trade in pursuit of a better maple product.
+Now, we have been sugaring for a few solid seasons and feel like we are still learning and honing in tricks of the trade in pursuit of a better maple product.
 Honestly, as much work as it is, it is totally worth it to enjoy with family and friends.